learn-co-curriculum/react-hooks-react-router-programmatic-navigation/README.md

 also be useful to direct our users to another page **without** them needing to click a link.
 For example:

-- After logging into the website, direct our user to the home page
+- After logging in to the website, direct our user to the home page
 - After logging out of the website, direct our user to the login page
 - After creating a new item by filling out a form, direct our user to the detail page for that item